 Scotiabank debit and credit card payments data compiled by our Economics, Customer Insights, and Data & Analytics teams show that retail transactions across core merchant categories have rebounded solidly in Canada from their April depths when compared to the same period last year.
-Total credit and debit transactions now stand around 5-10% above their year-ago levels after falling by close to 30% y/ y in April; clothing, automotive, and health expenses are now rising year-on-year while restaurant expenses are also recently increasing.
+Total credit and debit transactions now stand around their year-ago levels after falling by close to 30% y/y in April but after showing a 5-10% increase in prior weeks; clothing, automotive, and health expenses are now rising (or sit unchanged) year-on-year while restaurant expenses are also recently increasing/flat.
 While the lockdown measures, travel bans, and fear of contagion have sharply hit the travel industry-with transaction volumes down about 50% y/y as of a week ago-other sectors have seen an increase in sales as people spend more time at home (e.g. computer software sales).
 For more details see here.
 For questions contact Nikita Perevalov (nikita.perevalov@scotiabank.com).